v-cakoll/docs.it-it/docs/visual-basic/language-reference/xmldoc/param.md

  Descrizione del parametro.

 ## <a name="remarks"></a>Note
- Il tag `<param>` deve essere usato nel commento per una dichiarazione di metodo per descrivere uno dei parametri per il metodo.
+ The `<param>` tag should be used in the comment for a method declaration to describe one of the parameters for the method.

- Il testo per il tag `<param>` verrà visualizzato nei percorsi seguenti:
+ The text for the `<param>` tag will appear in the following locations:

-- Informazioni sul parametro di IntelliSense.
+- Parameter Info of IntelliSense.
 Per altre informazioni, vedere [Using IntelliSense](/visualstudio/ide/using-intellisense) (Uso di IntelliSense).

-- Visualizzatore oggetti.
+- Object Browser.
 Per altre informazioni, vedere [Viewing the Structure of Code](/visualstudio/ide/viewing-the-structure-of-code) (Visualizzazione della struttura del codice).

  Compilare con [-doc](../../../visual-basic/reference/command-line-compiler/doc.md) per elaborare i commenti relativi alla documentazione in un file.

 ## <a name="example"></a>Esempio
- Questo esempio usa il tag `<param>` per descrivere il parametro `id`.
+ This example uses the `<param>` tag to describe the `id` parameter.

  [!code-vb[VbVbcnXmlDocComments#6](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbcnXmlDocComments/VB/Class1.vb#6)]